FILE: <bc1-htm> GENERAL

 Academic Press, San Diego, New York.

-Biological control of forest insects.
+evaluating biological control agents.
 In: T. S. Bellows & T. W. Fisher (eds.),

 Principles and Applications.